-OR CORUSER, THE ANSWER IS POSITIVE.
+OF COURSE, THE ANSWER IS POSITIVE.

 - Remove your original hard drive from your dead PC, and then connect it to another normal computer as a secondary drive.

-Step 2: Select the hard drive where data loss appears, and then click Full Scan button.
+Step 1: Launch MiniTool Power Data Recovery.
+Select the hard drive where data loss appears, and click the Scan button.

-"Good News!
-By using MiniTool Power Data Recovery, I quickly and effectively recovered lost files when PC won't boot without bringing any damage to the original data.Click to Tweet
+Good News!
+By using MiniTool Power Data Recovery, I effectively recovered lost files when PC won't boot without bringing any damage to the original data.Click to Tweet

-Part 2 What to Do When Windows Won't Boot
+Part 2: What to Do When Windows Won't Boot

 There are few things more frustrating than a computer that won't boot up.
 In general, PC won't boot is a common symptom with a variety of causes.

 However, what should we do if our Windows refuses to boot?
-Here are few things we can do if we encounter the Windows won't boot issue.
+Here are a few things we can do if we encounter the Windows won't boot issue.